 Many of the schemes listed above can only be accessed if the applicant has adequate identity proof.
 The most basic identity proof is the Elector Identity Card.
-Every Indian over the age of proof is the Elector Identity Card.
-Every Indian over the age of 18 has a right to such a card.
+Every Indian over the age of 18 has a right to this card.